edmBernard/stryke/README.md

 ### Threaded file writer

+Orc write in file by Batch.
+To avoid the writing time during a batch to periodicaly increase `write` method, I move the write process in a separate for `OrcWriterThread`.
 ```cpp
     OrcWriterThread<OrcWriterMulti, DateNumber, Int> writer_multi({"A2", "B2"}, "data", "date_", 1000000, 10);
     for (int i = 0; i < 100; ++i) {